-To Replace:
+To replace:

-- Grasp door firmly on both sides.
+- 1. Grasp door firmly on both sides.
 Slide the hinge slot in the bottom of the door over the hinges.
-Push the door down and in to replace. - Open the door slightly past the Broil Stop position and push it down to make sure the door is completely installed. - 3.
+Push the door down and in to replace. - 2.
+Open the door slightly past the Broil Stop position and push it down to make sure the door is completely installed. - 3.
 Open the door completely.
 Replace the two oven door screws. - 4.
 Close and open the door slowly to make sure it is replaced properly.

-Using The Self-Cleaning Cycle
+Using the Self-Cleaning Cycle (single/upper oven)

-The Self-Cleaning cycle saves you from the toil and mess that often come with hand-cleaning the oven interior.
+The Self-Cleaning cycle saves you from the toil and mess that often come with handcleaning the oven interior.
 Like with the other functions of your oven, you operate the Self-Cleaning cycle with the easy-to-use electronic control.
 To use this cycle properly, follow the step-by-step instructions in this section.